sureshm92/TestProject/release-info/DeploymentInfo.md

 6. Community Settings

-    Go to Setup > All community > Click on Builder button near IQVIA Referral Hub > Click on Gear > Find“Past Studies” (If the page doesn't exist, create it with next properties)
+    Go to Setup > All community > Click on Builder button near IQVIA Referral Hub > Click on Gear > Find “Past Studies” (If the page doesn't exist, create it with next properties)

     1. Click on the Gear and New Page
     2. Choose standard page